 Other themes may use the Theme Customizer and offer different customization options.

 There are thousands of free and paid WordPress themes available that you can use to build a website.
-These themes allow you to use your own colors, layout combinations, and logos.
+These themes allow you to use colors, layout combinations, and logos.

-If you are looking for a new theme, you can start with our guide on the best WordPress multi-purpose themes.
+If you want a new theme, you can start with our guide on the best WordPress multi-purpose themes.

 You can also hire someone to create a custom WordPress theme from scratch, but it would cost significantly more than using a free or premium WordPress theme.

-For more details, see this guide on how to easily create a custom WordPress theme.
+For more details, see this guide on creating a custom WordPress theme.

 3. Extending WordPress with Add-ons

-Due to its popularity, WordPress has become the go-to platform for developers to write their own add-ons.
-These add-ons are called ‘Plugins.’
+Due to its popularity, WordPress has become the platform for developers to write their own add-ons, which are called ‘Plugins.’

 Plugins are like apps for your WordPress site.
-Just like apps on your mobile phone, you can install WordPress plugins to add new features to your website.
+Like apps on your mobile phone, you can install WordPress plugins to add new features to your website.

-At the time of writing this article, there are more than 60,000 plugins available in the WordPress.org plugins directory alone.
-This means if you can think of a feature for your website, then there is a very good chance that there is already a plugin for that.
+At the time of writing this article, there are more than 58,000 plugins available in the WordPress.org plugins directory alone.
+This means if you can think of a feature for your website, there is a very good chance that there is already a plugin.

-Some WordPress plugins are simple and only add a specific feature.
-Other plugins add a large set of features and functionalities.
+Some WordPress plugins are simple and only add a specific feature, while others add a large set of features and functionalities.

-There are even WordPress plugins like WooCommerce, the most popular eCommerce solution, which have their own ecosystem of WooCommerce plugins and themes.
-These plugins are like a platform built on top of the WordPress platform itself.
+There are even WordPress plugins like WooCommerce, the most popular eCommerce solution, which has its own ecosystem of WooCommerce plugins and themes.
+These plugins are like platforms built on top of the WordPress platform itself.

-To learn more, see our article on WordPress plugins and how they work.
+See our article on WordPress plugins and how they work to learn more.

 Some of the best WordPress plugins that we recommend for every website are:

-• Duplicator – Free WordPress backup plugin to keep a copy of your site in case something goes wrong.
+- Duplicator – Free WordPress backup plugin to keep a copy of your site if something goes wrong.

 Plugins are often cited as the top reason why smart business owners choose WordPress over site builders like Wix and Weebly.